-From ‘E.T.’ to ‘Interstellar,’ these are the best movie soundtracks of all time
+From ‘E.T.’ to ‘Baby Driver,’ these are the best movie soundtracks of all time

-Movie magic isn’t just on the screen, it’s also in your ears.
+Movie magic isn’t just on the screen — it’s also in your ears.
 We’re not just talking about excellent sound design or breathtaking surround sound technology like Dolby Atmos or DTS:X. We’re talking about the music, man.

-Long after you exit the theater and brush the popcorn out of your teeth, the best film soundtracks stick in your head.
-Sometimes you sing along to them with your family and friends, like the incredible first line of Star Wars (you’re hearing it right now), while other times you’re not even aware how integral they really are, such as the hollow austerity of Interstellar.
-But they’re always there, propping up the integral moments, and viscerally drawing out your emotions.
+Long after you exit the theater and floss the popcorn out of your teeth, the best film soundtracks stick in your head.
+Sometimes you sing along to them with your family and friends, like the incredible first line of Star Wars (you’re hearing it right now, aren’t you).
+Other times, you’re not even aware how integral they really are (the hollow austerity of Interstellar, for example).
+But they’re always there, viscerally drawing out your emotions.

-To celebrate these cinematic musical masterpieces, we’ve put together a list of our 30 favorite film soundtracks of all time, in no particular order.
-Whether you’re a lover of the purpose-composed epics that propel your favorite films’ plot points, or a follower of the perfectly assembled song compilations that color their overall tone, you’ll find something to love below.
+To celebrate these cinematic musical masterpieces, we’ve put together a list of our favorite film soundtracks, separated by scores and soundtrack compilations, in no particular order.
+Whether you’re a lover of the purpose-composed epics that propel your favorite films’ plot points, or a follower of the perfectly assembled playlist that colors a film’s overall tone, you’ll find something to love below.

-Here are our favorite original scores and compilation soundtracks of all time:

 Best Original Scores

-Star Wars Series — John Williams
+Star Wars saga — John Williams

-Arguably the most iconic film music ever written, John Williams’ epic themes for the Star Wars are not only instantly recognizable around the globe, they also created a film score renaissance, bringing back the grandiose scores from the cinema’s earlier days.
-To create the Star Wars backdrop, the legendary composer drew heavily from space-themed classical compositions like Gustav Holst’s Planets series, using diverse layers of strings, horns, and unforgettable melodies to capture the emotions of the space opera set a long time ago in a galaxy far, far away.
-As for Williams, get used to hearing about him as the iconic composer’s name is awash throughout this list.
+Arguably the most iconic film music ever written, John Williams’ epic themes for the Star Wars films are not only instantly recognizable around the globe, but they also created a film score renaissance, bringing back the grandiose scores from cinema’s earlier days.
+To create the Star Wars backdrop, the legendary composer drew heavily from space-themed classical compositions like Gustav Holst’s Planets series, using diverse layers of strings, horns sewn with unforgettable melodies to capture the emotions of the space opera set a long time ago in a galaxy far, far away.
+As for Williams, get used to hearing about him, as the iconic composer’s name is repeated heavily throughout this list.

-The Lord of the Rings Trilogy — Howard Shore
+The Lord of the Rings trilogy — Howard Shore

 Massive choirs, huge drums, and epic brass ensembles join soft and supple woodwinds and strings in composer Howard Shore’s soundtrack for the Lord of the Rings trilogy.
-It’s a diverse array of sounds that showcases a wide universe of creatures and magic, using techniques like odd time signatures and celtic violin melodies to spawn vast feelings of tension and release that fit well inside the epic three-part story line.
+It’s a diverse array of sounds that showcases a wide universe of creatures and magic, using techniques like odd time signatures and Celtic violin melodies to spawn feelings of tension and release that fit well inside the epic three-part story line.

-Indiana Jones Series — John Williams
+Indiana Jones series — John Williams

-John Williams uses various percussion instruments and dissonant melodic structures to bring a sense of adventure to the Indiana Jones soundtrack, also drawing on concepts like simple repeating melodies — in this case among the catchiest film themes ever written — to help propel the story through each act.
+John Williams uses various percussion instruments and dissonant melodic structures to bring a sense of adventure to the Indiana Jones franchise’s music.
+He also draws on concepts like simple repeating melodies — in this case among the catchiest film themes ever written — to help propel the story through each act.

 Interstellar — Hans Zimmer